 1301 S. Crismon Road • Mesa, AZ

-The risk of breast cancer increases sharply with age can improve your chances for early detection of breast cancer by adhering to these guidelines for good breast health:
+The risk of breast cancer increases sharply with age, but you can improve your chances for early detection of breast cancer by adhering to these guidelines for good breast health:

 - Schedule regular, yearly mammograms.
 Most doctors recommend that you begin having yearly mammograms at age 40.